 Tourism HR Canada started a new three-year tourism labour research project in November 2017.
 Thanks to the generosity of Employment and Social Development Canada’s Sectoral Initiatives Program, Tourism HR Canada will undertake the research necessary to help minimize labour and skills imbalances and shortages, and ensure Canada’s tourism sector remains globally competitive and innovative.

-Tourism HR Canada’s research project contains seven specific initiatives: explore them here.
+Tourism HR Canada’s research project contains seven specific initiatives.
+Explore them here.

 To get involved, email firstname.lastname@example.org.

-The latest high-level information on Canada’s tourism sector.
+View the latest high-level information on Canada’s tourism sector.

 Tourism by Federal Riding